CPCLab/lister/README.md

 ## Constraints

-- Subprocess/substep is not currently supported to simplify data storage process (or let me know if this is really necessary, providing suggestion on how to store/serialize it would be great).
+- Subprocess/substep is not currently supported to simplify data storage process (or let me (Fathoni) know if this is really necessary, providing suggestion on how to store/serialize it would be great).
 Any subprocess will be stored simply as a next step from its parent process.

 - Comments are currently not yet extracted in the parser's output but it is already parsed in the background - it is mainly intended to provide more detail about a particular key/value for SOP adopters.